GSA/resources.data.gov/pages/incubatorplaybook.md

 The NOAA Big Data Project (BDP) was created to explore the potential benefits of storing copies of key observations and model outputs in the Cloud to allow computing directly on the data without requiring further distribution.
 Such an approach helps form new lines of business and economic growth while making NOAA's data more accessible to the American public.

 *ELEMENTS: Requirements*
-High-quality environmental data and expertise in NOAA Computing capabilities of our industry collaborators Innovative energy of the American economy
+High-quality environmental data and expertise in NOAA Computing capabilities of our industry collaborators Innovative energy of the American economy.

 *FINDING SUCCESS*
 NOAA’s Big Data Collaborators and their partners (not an all-inclusive list)